 by Darline Turner-Lee, bedrest coach and founder of Mamas on Bedrest & Beyond

 Bed rest sucks!
 No doubt about it.
-But I am constantly amazed and humbled at how mamas on bed rest stay focused, stay positive and stay supportive of one another.
+I am constantly amazed and humbled at how mamas on bed rest stay focused, stay positive and stay supportive of one another.
 I am honored that I get to work with and support such incredible women.
 The beauty that I have seen is that women on bed rest, after the initial shock and anxiety, really pull it together and make it through.
-At the same time they support one another, encourage one another and are invaluable resources for one another – all while on bed rest!
+At the same time they support one another, encourage one another and are invaluable resources for one another.

-- It’s okay to be sad.
-All the mamas agreed that their initial response to their bed rest prescription was anxiety and sadness.
-They were all very concerned about the health of their babies and sad that there was little else that they could do to make the situation better.
-They acknowledged the sadness but quickly moved on.
+A common response to bed rest prescription is anxiety and sadness.
+The moms all agreed it’s okay to be sad.
+Many moms are very concerned about the health of their babies and sad that there was little else that they could do to make the situation better.
+Acknowledge the sadness, but then move on.

-- Steel your resolve.
 As one mama put it, “I just told myself, whatever I have to do to get this baby here I will do!”
-All of these mamas fully intend to bring home healthy babies and have set their minds to do so.
+All bed rest mamas fully intend to bring home healthy babies and have set their minds to do so.
 As so many psychologists and coaches say, “The mind directs the body. ” These kids are well on their way.

-- Perk up.
-The mamas all recommended that you surround yourself with positive things while you are on bed rest.
-Make sure your “living space” is cheerful and that you have all you need handy.
+Try to surround yourself with positive things while you are on bed rest.
+Bed rest moms recommend ensuring your “living space” is cheerful and that you have all you need handy.
 As much as possible engage in activities that keep your spirits up.
 Invite people to come and visit you.
 Watch movies and do crafts with your children.
 If it makes you happy and content, do it.

 This article is reprinted with permission and was originally published on the Mamas on Bedrest & Beyond blog February 10, 2010.